maroonw/hotel-manager-2/ReadMe.txt

 To run the program first start MySQL Workbench and get a running instance of a server on your computer.
 Note the user, password, and port that you select.

+SQL scripts are now under src/resources/sql due to class requirements.
+The dedicated resources root cannot be of the src folder.

 Go to the file /src/db/Database.

 At the top of the file you must change the 3 strings password, user, port to match your configuration.